rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>25.
 Wireless Networking</h3>
+Thankfully, we’re finally getting around to the wireless network portion of the project.
+I set WLC1’s IP address to 192.168.0.7, a usable address on the management VLAN.
+The default gateway is set to the HSRP group’s virtual IP address, and the DNS server set to SRV1’s IP address.
 <br />
 <br />
 <img src="https://i.imgur.com/j8v5LpR.png"/>
+In the Wireless LANs tab, I created the Wi-Fi WLAN that uses VLAN 40, WPA2-PSK with the passphrase “grilledonion,” and AES encryption.
 <br />
 <br />
 <img src="https://i.imgur.com/1C3tsjo.png"/>
+In the AP Groups tab, I added LWAP1 as an access point in the Wi-Fi WLAN.
 <br />
 <br />
 <img src="https://i.imgur.com/L0ZXkCO.png"/>
+On Laptop1, I set it’s Wireless0 interface to join the network with the SSID Wi-Fi and passphrase that was just configured.
+Please note that Packet Tracer does not support IP address assignment through DHCP on wireless networks.
 <br />
 <br />
 <img src="https://i.imgur.com/n2LoQX6.png"/>
+Regardless, we can see in the network topology that Laptop1 has now associated with LWAP1.
 <br />
 <br />
 <img src="https://i.imgur.com/RG5ECxs.png"/>